Robert Drury (sailor): Later life and journal

 Robert arrived in England finally on 9 September 1717 after sixteen years.
 Unfortunately his parents were already dead.
 He then returned to Madagascar to become a slave trader.
 He may have even eventually also become a pirate for some time.
 In the end though he was known to be a common porter at East India House.
 He was said also to hang out at Old Tom's Coffee House in Birchin Lane telling tales of his adventures in Madagascar.

 Drury published his memoirs under the title Madagascar, or Robert Drury's Journal in 1729.
 It was highly praised at the time and went through seven editions until 1890.
 But suspicion began to rise concerning its authenticity due to its paraphrasing of many parts of the book on the History of Madagascar by Etienne de Flacourt in 1658.
-Also, Drury had the same publisher as Daniel Defoe and notably the same literary style.
-The Journal may be in fact a fiction by Defoe based on information from Flacourt's book.
+Also, Drury had the same publisher as Daniel Defoe and what some analysts found to be a similar writing style.
 Many authorities who know the Androy and Mahafaly regions well are convinced though that the story proves its creator had a very intimate knowledge of the region.
 These include :